bparanj/crystal/programming/iac/docs/basics/ingress.md

 2. Egress: The word "egress" means "the act of going out or leaving."
 In networking, it signifies the traffic that leaves or goes out of a resource or network.
 It is used to describe the outbound traffic flow.

-These terms are commonly used in various contexts related to networking, security, and cloud services, including AWS.
+These terms are  used in various contexts related to networking, security, and cloud services,  AWS.

 In AWS, you can control and manage ingress traffic using security groups, network ACLs, and other security mechanisms.
 For example, when configuring a security group for an EC2 instance, you define ingress rules to specify which traffic is allowed to reach the instance based on IP addresses, ports, and protocols.
 Similarly, when configuring a load balancer, you define ingress rules to determine which traffic is allowed to reach the load balancer and be forwarded to the registered targets.